 To check for potential Covid exposure while at camp, we will monitor and/or test to confirm campers’ health status.
 Medomak camp is not equipped to offer medical treatment for Covid disease.
 So, if any member of a Medomak Household tests positive, the entire Household will have to leave camp for the health and safety of the others on site.
 We are required to report any covid exposures and track any potential spread.

 Due to spacing limitations related to unvaccinated individuals, camp capacity will be 6-8 families.

 Maintaining a Bubble

-Cabin occupancy must be limited to members of one’s Medomak Household.
+Cabin occupancy must be limited to members of one’s Medomak Household (either a single family with unvaccinated individuals, or multiple families if all individuals are fully vaccinated).
 Entering another household’s cabin increases the risk of viral spread and is not permitted.
 Any maintenance or repairs needed during your stay will be completed without guests present, and staff will be properly masked.